SEEDS-learning-apps/learning-MobileApp/README.md

 ## Features
 - **Tailored Onboarding Experience for New and Returning Users**: Upon launching the SEEDS app, users are met with a personalized experience that adapts to their status.
 New users are prompted with an enticing choice: "New User" Opting for this, they're treated to a captivating introduction enhanced by Json animations and an informative view that outlines the app's features.
 This immersive preview is followed by effortless navigation to the registration screen to establish their account.
 In contrast, returning users can select the option "Already a User" which swiftly guided them to the login screen, acknowledging their familiarity with the app.
 This dual approach optimizes user engagement, fostering an inclusive and efficient learning journey.

+- **Enhancing Accessibility with Multilingual Support in the SEEDS App**: SEEDS app empowers users with language flexibility.
+The language change feature lets users switch between English, German, Spanish, and Greek, ensuring a personalized learning experience in their preferred language.
+This adaptable feature exemplifies SEEDS' commitment to inclusivity and accessibility for learners worldwide.

 - **Tab Layout for Organized Navigation**: The app's intuitive tab layout streamlines your experience, dividing content into three distinct screens.
 The first tab hosts the chatbot interface, providing seamless interactions and delivering subject-specific activities.
 The second tab showcases a history of completed activities, offering insights into your learning progress.
 The final tab features your student dashboard, a hub of statistics and insights into your learning journey.

 - **Interactive Chatbot**: Within the chatbot interface, you can engage in dynamic conversations.
 The chatbot recommends activities tailored to the subject and topic you've selected, ensuring a personalized learning experience that adapts to your academic needs.

 - **Diverse Activity Types**: The app offers a range of engaging activity types to cater to various learning styles.
 Choose from multiple options, including multiple-choice questions (MCQs), true or false questions, matching activities, and open-ended questions.
 This diversity ensures a comprehensive and well-rounded learning process.

+- **Activity Progress Tracking and Scoring in SEEDS App's History Tab**: Embedded within the app's tab layout, the history tab meticulously displays completed activities in sequential order, detailing scores achieved for each.
+This feature allows users to track their progress and grasp proficiency across varied activity formats, reflecting the SEEDS project's commitment to fostering an insightful and impactful learning experience.

 - **Student Dashboard and Activity Statistics**: The SEEDS app offers a comprehensive student dashboard that provides a personalized overview of your learning journey.
 Within the dashboard, you can access detailed statistics regarding completed activities, track your progress, and monitor your overall performance, empowering you to take ownership of your learning path.